List of The Land Before Time characters: Rinkus and Sierra

+Rinkus and Sierra are the henchmen of Pterano in The Land Before Time VII: The Stone of Cold Fire.
+Rinkus is a pink Rhamphorhynchus voiced by Rob Paulsen with a Cockney accent and Sierra is a brown Cearadactylus voiced by Jim Cummings with a somewhat Southern accent.

 Red Claw

-Red Claw is a Tyrannosaurus, voiced by Pete Sepenuk.
+Red Claw is a gray Tyrannosaurus, voiced by Pete Sepenuk.
 He has a distinctive scar extending from his left eye to his left hand and bright red claws.
 He separated Chomper and Ruby from their families leading them to move to the Great Valley.
 He appears as the main antagonist of the show.

 Screech and Thud

-Screech and Thud are a pair of Deinonychus, voiced by Pete Sepenuk and Rob Paulsen, respectively, are companions of Red Claw.
+Screech and Thud are a pair of Deinonychus, voiced by Pete Sepenuk and Rob Paulsen, respectively, and are companions of Red Claw.